Mahmoudezzat00/Javascript-project/Original Solution/potato_map/README.md

 # Javascript-project
 HE6U9M Web programming - assessment This solution was submitted and prepared by the student written above for the assessment of the Web programming course.
-I declare that this solution is my own work.
-I have not copied or used third party solutions.
-I did not forward a solution to my fellow students, nor did I publish it.
-The Student Requirements System of the Eötvös Loránd University (ELTE organizational and operating regulations, Volume II, § 74/C) states that as long as a student presents the work of another student - or at least a significant part of it - as his own work, it is a disciplinary offense it matters The most serious consequence of a disciplinary offense is the dismissal of the student from the university.

 # Must be completed as a minimum (we will not accept it without it, 8 points)
 [x] Square grid: After starting the game, the 11x11 map will be drawn with the mountains in the right place.
 (1 point)